OPEC has not had effective pricing power for well over thirty years.

 The doctrine of the Virgin Birth refers to the birth of Jesus.
 It is the idea that Jesus was conceived without sexual intercourse, by the work of the Holy Spirit.
 The effect was physical.
 The doctrine of the Virgin Birth is held by all Christian denominations, although not necessarily by all individual Christians.

 I have seen this error many times.
 I think it’s because “Virgin Birth” is a short, unimpressive phrase, and when folks want to sound highfalutin’, they gravitate toward the polysyllabic rolling cadence of “Immaculate Conception.”
 But it’s inaccurate.
-Even if one doesn’t believe in either idea, one has a responsibility to at least understand what they are.
+Even if one doesn’t believe in either idea, one has a responsibility at least to understand what they are.

 If you every see anyone saying “The Council of Nicaea created the Bible/edited the Bible/censored the Bible,” know right there and then that the person in question does not know what they’re talking about.
 The Council of Nicaea formulated the Nicene Creed and considered a number of other issues.
 At no point was the canon of scripture considered.